kubernetes-sigs/application/README.md

 1. Create a standard that all tools MUST implement.
 1. Provide a way for UIs to surface metrics from an application.

-## What is the Application CRD?
+## Application Objects

-The Application CRD provides a way for you to aggregate individual Kubernetes components (e.g. Services, Deployments, StatefulSets, Ingresses, CRDs), and manage them as a group.
+After creating the Application CRD, you can create Application objects.
+An Application object provides a way for you to aggregate individual Kubernetes components (e.g. Services, Deployments, StatefulSets, Ingresses, CRDs), and manage them as a group.
 It provides UIs with a resource that allows for the aggregation and display of all the components in the Application.